-Read on to find out how to download MacOS Big Sur if you just can’t wait for the official, stable release this fall.
+Read on to find out how to download MacOS Big Sur right now.

 Step 1: Check your Mac’s compatibility

 This should be your first priority.
 As with all MacOS updates, some Macs can’t support the new software due to outdated hardware.
-You certainly don’t want to go through the process of acquiring the public beta if you can’t even run it on your Mac!
+If you are running a Mac that isn’t compatible with Big Sur, you will have to stick with Catalina.

 Here is Apple’s official list of compatible devices: